Order parameter conditions from mutual information and symmetry conditions: The mutual information method and the construction of a local order operator

 The mutual information method, developed in \cite{3} , suggests that the existence of long range order can be deduced by evaluating a quantity which depends on the von-Neumann entropy.
 For understanding the method, we can start by defining a Hamiltonian for a quantum many-body system as

-where $\hat{h}_i$ corresponds to the local Hamiltonian for the site $i$.
-Consider now a local interaction with another block $j$, separated from $i$ by the distance $\vert i-j\vert$.
+where $\hat{h}_i$ corresponds to the local Hamiltonian.
+Consider now two blocks $i$ and $j$, separated by the distance $\vert i-j\vert$.
+These blocks can consist of a single site or multiple sites, depending on the minimal sized of the subsystem that captures the long-range correlation.
 The reduced density matrix of a block $i$ is defined as \cite{3}

 The trace is done over all the degrees of freedom, except those corresponding to the block $i$ itself.
-The density matrix is defined as usual by the expression $\rho=\vert\Psi><\Psi\vert$, where $\vert\Psi>$ is the ground state of the Hamiltonian.
-Additionally, $\hat{a}_i$ corresponds to the annihilation operator acting over the states $\vert\mu>$ on the site $i$ and satisfying the commutation or anticommutation relations.
+The density matrix is defined as usual by the expression $\rho=\ket{\Psi}\bra{\Psi}$, where $\ket{\Psi}$ is the ground state of the Hamiltonian.
+Additionally, $\hat{a}_i$ corresponds to the annihilation operator acting over the states $\ket{\mu}$ on the site $i$ and satisfying the commutation or anticommutation relations.
 Similarly, it is possible to define the reduced density matrix for two blocks as